-PGP encryption uses a combination of encryption methodologies such as hashing, data compression, symmetric-key cryptography and public key cryptography to keep data secure.
-This process can be used to encrypt text files, emails, data files, directories and disk partitions.
+PGP, or Pretty Good Privacy, uses a combination of encryption methodologies such as hashing, data compression, symmetric-key cryptography, and public-key cryptography to keep data secure.
+PGP can be used to encrypt text files, emails, data files, directories, and disk partitions.

 As the need to encrypt and protect data becomes ever more critical, organizations will continue to develop software based on these three systems.